 A chapter of my dissertation focuses on W.E.B.
-Du Bois and the twists and turns of racial capitalism during the interwar, particularly the issue of US/Japanese imperial competition.
+Du Bois and the twists and turns of racial capitalism during the interwar, particularly the issue of U.S.-Japan imperial competition.
 While Du Bois erred in supporting the Japanese Empire, his mistake is not well-understood and his insights concerning racial capitalism in the transpacific and inter-Asian relations remain underanalyzed, but are significant contributions to his global "color line" thesis.

 In June, I presented a paper at the Japanese Association for American